turbot/steampipe-docs/docs/cloud/integrations/apachesuperset.md

 ## Getting started

 [Apache Superset](https://superset.apache.org/docs/installation/) is a free to use open-source application that runs in a container, or on the desktop.
-Here we run it locally through docker compose.
+Here we run it locally using docker compose.

 With Apache Superset up and running, open a browser to `http://localhost:8080/`.
 Click on `Database Connections` under settings on the top right corner, then click `+Database` and select `PostgreSQL`.
 Enter the connection details, toggle the SSL mode to `Require` and click connect.